 disable this role.

 Some predefined roles contain deprecated permissions or permissions that are otherwise not permitted in custom roles.
 A custom role that is based on a predefined role that contains deprecated or restricted permissions will not contain those permissions.
+See the Support Level for Permissions in Custom Roles topic for a complete list of all supported permissions.

 Custom roles created within a project can't list other projects.
 When you copy a predefined role that includes the